petewest/petewest.github.io/_posts/2014-09-12-hosting-your-own-chef.markdown

 The user list should show your `<username>`, and the node list should currently be blank, but neither should error.

 That's it!
-Your server and workstation are now configured and you can carry on with the [tutorials][]
+Your server and workstation are now configured and you can carry on with the [tutorials][].

 [Chef]: http://getchef.com